ubc-library-rc/gis-reference-mapping/content/hands-on3.md

 ## Symbology
 The other important layer property for reference mapping is Symbology.
 Symbology governs the outline and color fill of points, lines, and polygons.
 The symbology style for any given vector layer can be Single, Categorized, Graduated, etc. For now, let's stick with Single.
 This means that each layer will have a single symbology, or color/outline.

 Depending on the audience and publisher of your reference map, you might have constraints such as Black and White.
 Keep this in mind.
-For now, we'll do color mapping but notes will be made...
+For now, we'll map in color.

 To Do
 {: .label .label-green }